nf-core/website/src/content/docs/contributing/modules.md

 nf-core modules lint <tool>/<subtool>
 ```

-- create PR and add the `nf-test` label to it.
+- create a PR and add the `nf-test` label to it.

 #### Steps for creating nf-test for chained modules